mavam/quarto-brief/README.md

 ## Format Options

-The sample [example.qmd](example.qmd) demonstrates all available tuning knobs.
+The sample [template.qmd](template.qmd) demonstrates all available tuning knobs.
 Many options are directly lifted from the `scrlttr2` class.

 ## Credits